Posts

 Image

 Have you ever wondered how your phone knows what you're typing before you finish the sentence?
 Or how your favorite streaming service recommends shows based on what you've watched?
 These are examples of artificial intelligence (AI) and machine learning (ML) in action.
 AI and ML are everywhere these days, making our lives easier and more efficient.
 Now, imagine this: instead of relying on distant servers in the cloud to perform these tasks, you could host these AI models right on your own computer.
-That's what we'll discuss when I say "host AI models locally."
+That's what we'll discuss when I say " host AI models locally ."
 It means running these intelligent systems directly on our PC or device, bringing the power of AI closer to us.
 Why is this becoming so popular?
 Well, with more people using smart devices and applications that require real-time decision-making, there's a growing demand for faster and more private solutions.
 By hosting AI models locally, you can enjoy several benefits.
-For one, it enhances privacy beca...
+For one, it enhances privacy be...

 Spatial AI: Navigating the Future of Spatial Computing